Advice for people at risk of coronavirus (COVID-19)

 - have blood cancer eg leukaemia, lymphoma or myelodysplastic syndrome (diagnosed within the last 5 years)

-Who might be at increased risk of moderate illness
+Who is at moderate risk of severe illness

-You might be more likely to suffer moderate illness due to COVID-19 if you have:
+You are at moderate risk of severe illness from COVID-19 if you have:

 - chronic renal (kidney) failure

 - heart disease (coronary heart disease or failure)

 - chronic lung disease (excludes mild or moderate asthma)